Herring cale

-The herring cale (Olisthops cyanomelas) is a species of ray-finned fish, a weed whiting from the family Odacidae which is endemic to Australia where it is found along the southern and south eastern coast.
+The herring cale (Olisthops cyanomelas) is a species of ray-finned fish, a weed whiting from the family Labridae, which is endemic to Australia where it is found along the southern and southeastern coast.
 It inhabits the surf zone, ranging to a depth of 30 m in rocky areas with plentiful growth of brown algae, which it feeds on.
 This species grows to a length of 51 cm SL.
 This species is the only known member of the genus Olisthops, but it has frequently been placed in Odax instead.